lammps/lammps/doc/src/Speed_intel.rst

 When using Intel compilers version 16.0 or later is required.

-When using Intel compilers version 16.0 or later is required.

 In order to use offload to co-processors, an Intel Xeon Phi co-processor and an Intel compiler are required.